Sign up and become a PSC customer for a chance to win a FREE Tesla Model 3 or 2x Enphase iQ 5P Batteries.

 There are a variety of factors that come into consideration when determining the life of your Powerwall 2.
 Don’t fret, you’ve come to the right place for a frank and open discussion of the Powerwall’s lifecycle.

-At Penrith Solar Centre, we install two brands of solar batteries, and the Tesla Powerwall 2 is one of them.
-We know them inside and out, but it is hard for us to summarise their lifespan for you with a quick statistic.
+At Penrith Solar Centre, we install two brands of solar batteries, and the Tesla is one of them.
+We know Powerwalls inside and out, but it is hard for us to summarise their lifespan for you with a quick statistic.

 Because we value your time and want you to be an informed shopper, you’re going to get an unbiased and comprehensive look at what determines the life expectancy of Powerwall.
 In this article, you’re going to learn about the following: